sparkflows/sparkflows-docs/docs/tutorials/analytics/housing-analysis.rst

 Reading from Dataset
 ---------------------

-It reads housing Csv files.
+It reads multiple csv files available in a directory.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^